 First, it works well with multi-story buildings that contain wide, open spaces because building with a moment frame lack the structural walls and/or vertically diagonal braces required in braced frame or shear wall designs.

-Second, it is better for accommodating taller, higher quantity and/or expansive window openings.
+Second, it is better for accommodating taller, higher quantity, and/or expansive window openings.

-Thirdly, and most importantly, it was noted by building professionals and building enforcement officials that steel buildings utilizing moment framing in their designs seemed to demonstrate superior earthquake-resisting capability.
+Third, and most importantly, it was noted by building professionals and building enforcement officials that steel buildings utilizing moment framing in their designs seemed to demonstrate superior earthquake-resisting capability.

-Moment resisting system
+Moment resisting frames

 - Produces greater deflection and drift compared to that of braced frames or shear walls